wilsonh4522/05-classes.md/README.md

 ```

 ### Challenge 2
 Another challenge I faced in unit 5 is static vs instances.
 I didn't understand what how and when they are used.
+To understand this I watched a couple youtube vidoes like [this](https://www.youtube.com/watch?v=-Y67pdWHr9Y).
+I learned that static methods belong to a class and dont need a specific object to work.
+On the other hand instance methods that belong to individual objects.